Michael Heilmann's Automatic Resource Management System Mark 1

 Type removed callback function

-A type removed function is a function of the signature void Arms_TypeRemovedCallbackFunction(Arms_Natural8 const* name, Arms_Size nameLength)
+A type removed function is a function of the signature void Arms_TypeRemovedCallbackFunction(void* context, Arms_Natural8 const* name, Arms_Size nameLength)

 .